ChristopherWilks/megadepth/README.md

 ### `megadepth /path/to/bamfile --coverage`

 Generates per-base counts of overlapping reads across all bases of the genome.
+All coverage is included, even mismatching bases.
+So this output should be thought of as ref base + alternate base sums (if using `--alts` in addition, see below).

 Typically this is used to produce a BigWig, but can be used w/o the `--bigwig` option to just output TSVs